newjersey/njwds/README.md

 - Run `npm run deploy`

-This builds USWDS styles, builds the Fractal docs, and then deploys them to the gh-pages branch.
+This builds USWDS styles, builds the Fractal docs, and then deploys them to the `gh-pages` branch.

-Note: do not push directly to the gh-pages branch.
+Note: Do not push directly to the `gh-pages` branch.
+This is done automatically when committing to `main`.

 ## Releasing a new version to NPM